-2.8 MISCELLANEOUS STEEL TRIM
+2.10 MISCELLANEOUS STEEL TRIM

 - A. Unless otherwise indicated, fabricate units from steel shapes, plates, and bars of profiles shown with continuously welded joints and smooth exposed edges.
 Miter corners and use concealed field splices where possible. - B. Provide cutouts, fittings, and anchorages as needed to coordinate assembly and installation with other work. - 1.
-Provide with integrally welded steel strap anchors for embedding in concrete or masonry construction. - C. Galvanize exterior miscellaneous steel trim.

-2.9 METAL BOLLARDS

-- A. Fabricate metal bollards from Schedule 40 steel pipe. - 1.
-Cap bollards with 1/4-inch- (6.4-mm-) thick steel. - B. Fabricate sleeves for bollard anchorage from steel pipe with 1/4-inch- (6.4mm-) thick, steel plate welded to bottom of sleeve.
-Make sleeves not less than 8 inches (200 mm) deep and 3/4 inch (19 mm) larger than OD of bollard. - C. Prime steel bollards with zinc-rich primer. - D. Bollards shall be covered with plastic covers.
-Reference specification section 10850.
+Provide with integrally welded steel strap anchors for embedding in concrete or masonry construction. - C. Galvanize [exterior ] miscellaneous steel trim. - D. Prime [exterior ] miscellaneous steel trim with [zinc-rich primer.] - 2.11 METAL BOLLARDS - A. Fabricate metal bollards from [Schedule 80 steel pipe] Retain subparagraph below if required; delete if bollards are concrete filled. - 1.
+Cap bollards with 1/4-inch- (6.4-mm-) thick steel. - B. Fabricate bollards with 3/8-inch- (9.5-mm-) thick, [steel] [stainless steel, ASTM A480/A480M, No. 4 finish] baseplates for bolting to concrete slab.
+Drill baseplates at all four corners for 3/4-inch (19-mm) anchor bolts. - C. Fabricate sleeves for bollard anchorage from steel or stainless steel [pipe] with 1/4-inch- (6.4mm-) thick, steel or stainless steel plate welded to bottom of sleeve.
+Make sleeves not less than 8 inches (200 mm) deep and 3/4 inch (19 mm) larger than OD of bollard. - D. Prime steel bollards with [zinc-rich primer.]

-2.10 LOOSE BEARING AND LEVELING PLATES
+2.12 LOOSE BEARING AND LEVELING PLATES

 - A. Provide loose bearing and leveling plates for steel items bearing on masonry or concrete construction.
-Drill plates to receive anchor bolts and for grouting. - B. Galvanize bearing and leveling plates.

-2.11 LOOSE STEEL LINTELS

-- A. Fabricate loose steel lintels from steel angles and shapes of size indicated for openings and recesses in masonry walls and partitions at locations indicated.
+Drill plates to receive anchor bolts and for grouting. - B. Galvanize bearing and leveling plates. - C. Prime plates with [zinc-rich primer.] [primer specified in Section 099600 "High Performance Coatings."] - 2.13 LOOSE STEEL LINTELS - A. Fabricate loose steel lintels from steel angles and shapes of size indicated for openings and recesses in masonry walls and partitions at locations indicated.
 Fabricate in single lengths for each opening unless otherwise indicated.
-Weld adjoining members together to form a single unit where indicated. - B. Galvanize loose steel lintels located in exterior walls.
+Weld adjoining members together to form a single unit where indicated. - B. Galvanize [ and prime] loose steel lintels located in exterior walls. - C. Prime loose steel lintels located in exterior walls with [zinc-rich primer.]

-2.12 STEEL WELD PLATES AND ANGLES

-A. Provide steel weld plates and angles not specified in other Sections, for items supported from concrete construction as needed to complete the Work.
+- 2.14 STEEL WELD PLATES AND ANGLES - A. Provide steel weld plates and angles not specified in other Sections, for items supported from concrete construction as needed to complete the Work.
 Provide each unit with no fewer than two integrally welded steel strap anchors for embedding in concrete.

-2.13 GENERAL FINISH REQUIREMENTS
+2.15 GENERAL FINISH REQUIREMENTS